 RV Solar Batteries, Inverters, Converters, and Mounts

 An "RV system" (small boat and cabin systems are practically identical) can mean different things to different people.
 It might be just a small 5-watt panel that keeps the battery charged up between a few trips a year or over the winter.
 For someone living in one full time, it can mean 900 watts of panel (or all that will fit), a large battery bank, and an inverter.
-Nearly all solar panels are designed to withstand water and salt spray use, and all but the smallest have a 20 to 25 year warranty.
+Nearly all solar panels are designed to withstand water and salt spray use, and all but the smallest have a 20 to 25-year warranty.
 Wind generators are common on sailboats and for remote homes, and we have sold a few to RV folks that tend to park a while.

 After you have read this page, you might want to take a look at our "RV Solar - Frequently Asked Questions" page.

 Most RV and boat lights and accessories run on 12 volts DC.
-These can all be easily powered from solar panels and batteries.
+These can all be easily powered by solar panels and batteries.
 You can reduce your power requirements, and the number of solar panels needed by switching to DC fluorescents, such as the "Thin-Lite" 12-Volt fluorescent lights - these put out the same light as incandescent, but draw less than one-third the power.

 How many panels and the size of the batteries depends on how much power you use.
 If all you have is lights, a small TV, and the usual gizmos that come built in, around 80 to 130 watts of panels and a good heavy duty deep-cycle battery will probably do the job.
 If you plan on running an inverter for a microwave, coffee machine, vacuum cleaner, or other standard AC appliances you will need more, probably around 200 to 400+ watts of solar panel.

-12 volt DC fluorescent lights are available, and a few other 12 volt appliances, such as ceiling fans - but as a general rule, 12 volt appliances are often of poorer quality and much more expensive than standard household appliances.
-Most RV's have some kind of inverter, ranging anywhere from the 250 watt or so for occasionally running small items, up to 4000 watt pure sine wave with a built in battery charger.
+12 volt DC fluorescent lights are available, and a few other 12 volt appliances, such as ceiling fans - but as a general rule, 12-volt appliances are often of poorer quality and much more expensive than standard household appliances.
+Most RV's have some kind of inverter, ranging anywhere from the 250 watt or so for occasionally running small items, up to 4000-watt pure sine wave with a built-in battery charger.

 How much battery: